fgrandel/meteor-versioning/README.md

 # Undo/Redo, Improved Conflict Resolution and Transactions for Meteor Collections

+**This package is no longer being actively maintained and has known incompatibilites with newer versions of Meteor.
+Want to take it over?
+Fork and push to atmosphere...**

 ## What this package can do for you and what not